 - Reporting and publicity essential to ensure good stewardship of funds

-All of the forms you require for District Grant application are now online (see Documents and Forms link) and are accessed by links provided by the District Team at each stage of the application process; the whole process starts with the completion of the MoU by the club President and President-elect which again is available in the Documents and Forms page of this website.
+All of the forms you require for District Grant application are now online and are accessed by links provided by the District Team at each stage of the application process; the whole process starts with the completion of the MoU by the club President and President-elect which again is available here.

 - Grants to support overseas projects